vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 this replacement had advanced so far that our text was nearly obliterateḍ

-We can be so certain about the early date of our text because the National Archives in Kathmandu possesses three nine-century manuscripts of this Purāṇa, one of which is dated in Am

-. śuvarman Saṁvat 234, i.e. ad 810.
+We can be so certain about the early date of our text because the National Archives in Kathmandu possesses three nine-century manuscripts of this Purāṇa, one of which is dated in Aṁśuvarman Saṁvat 234, i.e. ad 810.
 The

 authenticity of this text is warranted by Lakṣmīdhara, the minister and pandit at the court of the Gāhaḍavāla king Govindacandra in the 12th century, who in his description of Benares quotes extensively from a ‘Skandapurāṇa’.
 All his